We are aware of missing faculty photos in the directory and catalog and will be updating them shortly. Thank you for your patience.

 By the end of the program, students will have developed a portfolio of writings, illustrations, and images related to their studio investigations, and will edit and produce a supplemental printed companion to the physical series of work made throughout the quarter.

-visual arts, craft, design, and humanities.
+This offering will prepare you for careers and advanced study in: visual arts, craft, design, and humanities.